rcarrata/rcarrata.github.io/_posts/2019-09-09-update-workers-ssh.md

   osImageURL: ""
 ```

-This specific machineconfig are where are stored the ssh keys allowed to access to the worker nodes (with the user core).
-So we need to update them in order to give access to a new ssh-key.
+This specific machineconfig is where the SSH keys allowed to access the worker nodes (with the user core) are stored.
+So we need to update it to give access to a new SSH key.

 * Export the 99-worker-ssh to edit the SSHAuthorizedKeys.